 For the Dodgers’ final group of BP, I moved to the left field pavilion.
-Here’s what it looked like from where Brandon was standing in the front row:
+Here’s what it looked like from where my videographer was standing in the front row:

 I wasn’t up there with him.
 Instead I was camped out on a staircase down below:

 There are far more opportunities *in* the bleachers than down below (or down the foul lines), but I picked that spot because it’s different.
 It’s fun to scamper around in a mostly dead area directly behind an outfield wall.
 How many other stadiums are set up like that?
 The outfield configuration at the Oakland Coliseum used to resemble that, but now there’s nothing else like it in the majors.